vibbits/training-material/topics/data-management-plans/tutorials/share-preserve/tutorial.md

 Research should be transparent and you should always be able to revert back to your data if necessary and be able to show others how you came to your results.
 Therefore, your research data with all information reasonably necessary for verification needs to be preserved.

 With well-managed and preserved research data, you can defend yourself against allegations of mistakes.
 You can also prevent wrong conclusions from further spreading into the scientific community if there really are mistakes.

-In this part of the course you will learn to:

-* Select what part of your data should be  preserved for verification purposes;
-* Understand the benefits of preserving your data in a public data repository;
-* Preserve you data technically correct.

 ### Long term data preservation